nick-hio/jhx/packages/jhx/README.md

 # jhx

-- **Type-safe HTMX helper for React/JSX, HTML, SSR/edge, and modern web frameworks.**
+- **HTMX helper for React/JSX, HTML, SSR/edge, and server frameworks.**
-  Converts strongly typed props into HTMX `hx-*` attributes with flexible output options for JSX and HTML templating.
+  Dedicated types with strong inference for HTMX patterns, features, and extensions.
-- **Comprehensive HTMX attribute and event mapping.**
+- **Type-safe HTMX attribute and event mapping.**
-  Supports all HTMX features and events, including swap, target, trigger, headers, request, and event handlers.
+  Converts typed props into valid HTMX `hx-*` attributes for JSX and HTML templating.
-- **Easy integration and strong type inference.**
+- **Streamlines developer experience for complex HTMX applications.**
-  Type inference for HTMX patterns and DOM access, works with HTMX libraries and extensions, and supports server and client use cases.
+  Simplifies the development of large HTMX applications with advanced interactions.

 > [!NOTE]
 > Check out the server adapters for framework integrations: